NagoDede/MarkSpecs/README.md

 pip install numpy
 pip install matplotlib
 ```
 Sources are available on bitbucket https://bitbucket.org/cdelker/schemdraw/downloads/
-For convenience, I dowwnload the project and extract the low level schemdraw directory, and zip the content in a new file.
-By this way, it's easy to import the Python project by using zipimport.
+For convenience, I download the project, extract the low level schemdraw directory, and zip the content in a new file.
+Thanks the zip, it becomes easy to import the Python project by using _zipimport_.
 The content of the zipfile follows the schem:
 '''
 schemdraw.zip